 Nora Wang Esram, ACEEE's senior director for research, recently addressed a House panel on expanding the research and development of energy-efficient building technologies.
 You can read her testimony here.

-The Appliance Standards Awareness Project, based at ACEEE, helped push through state bills that set energy-saving standards for appliances recently in Nevada, Oregon, and Rhode Island.
+The Appliance Standards Awareness Project, based at ACEEE, helped push through state bills that set energy-saving standards for appliances recently in Massachusetts, Nevada, Oregon, Rhode Island, and Maine.

 “ACEEE is needed more than ever on our carbon-challenged planet, so let’s do everything we can to make its next 40 years even more productive.”